quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Looping {#reset-looping}

 The design of a Stateless Reset is such that without knowing the stateless reset token it is indistinguishable from a valid packet.
-If a server sends a Stateless Reset to another server, it might receive another Stateless Reset in response, could lead to infinite exchanges.
+For instance, if a server sends a Stateless Reset to another server it might receive another Stateless Reset in response, which could lead to an infinite exchange.

 An endpoint MUST ensure that every Stateless Reset that it sends is smaller than the packet which triggered it, unless it maintains state sufficient to prevent